 To me, showing love is putting effort, passion and heart into everything you do for that person and going above and beyond.
 One of the ways I show my love and appreciation, is to make desserts for people.
 I truly, truly love it and I know everybody loves desserts, so it’s a win win situation.

-So, to represent “love” and Valentine’s Day, of course I knew it would be dessert, but I didn’t want the traditional dark chocolate.
-I decided to take a jumping point from my nut butter frosting recipe in my rice crispy cupcakes, in which I use coconut flour, and create a raw dessert.
+To make these, I decided to take a jumping point from my nut butter frosting recipe in my rice crispy cupcakes, in which I use coconut flour, and create a raw dessert.

 These are super delicious with a caramel/white chocolate flavor combo and a hint of cinnamon.
 So, I used cinnamon sticks to help spell out LOVE.
 The coconut flour in these lends a more pronounced texture, different than traditional flour.
 The cocoa butter gives them a solid, firm texture and fudge-like.